 What You’ll Need

-- tortellini, if adding the pasta– Check the refrigerated section of the grocery store for fresh tortellini or you can get dry tortellini to cook yourself.
+- Fresh Tortellini– Check the refrigerated section of the grocery store for fresh tortellini or you can get dry tortellini to cook yourself.

 How to Make Tortellini Tomato Bisque